ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 ### 11.2 Cold starts on Render

 The API runs on Render.
 Free tier has cold starts (~30 seconds on first request after idle).
-The current Starter tier ($7/mo) does not have cold starts.
+The Starter tier ($7/mo) does not have cold starts and the current instance will likely be upgraded to this in the future.
 If you experience timeouts on first request, contact the SQT team.

 ### 11.3 Airtable rate limits